-UO Academic Extension is pleased to host two Road Scholar Program sessions during the Oregon Bach Festival.
+UO Academic Extension is pleased to host the annual Road Scholar Program session during the 2016 Oregon Bach Festival.

-The Oregon Bach Festival draws musicians from around the world who perform under the direction of the new Artistic Director, Matthew Halls.
-A Brit still in his thirties, Halls is a charismatic and versatile conductor.
-In 2014, OBF cofounder Helmuth Rilling, one of the world’s most accomplished conductors, begins his tenure as emeritus director.
+The Oregon Bach Festival gathers musicians from around the world who perform choral and orchestral music under the direction of the Artistic Director, Matthew Halls.
+Halls is a charismatic and versatile conductor who assumed his role as Artistic Director in 2014, the same year OBF cofounder Helmuth Rilling, one of the world’s most accomplished conductors, began his tenure as emeritus director.

-The UO OBF Road Scholar Program adds another dimension to the concert-going experience.
+The Road Scholar program adds another dimension to the concert-going experience.
 Along with the concerts, Road Scholar participants attend classes and lectures by University of Oregon faculty, OBF musicians and scholars, and other experts.
-Receptions, wine tastings at some of the area’s premiere wineries, museum tours, and free time to explore the Eugene area often round out the itinerary.
+Receptions, a wine tasting at one of the area’s premiere wineries, museum tours, and free time to explore the Eugene area often round out the itinerary.

 Road Scholar participants stay at the Phoenix Inn Suites of Eugene.
 The Phoenix Inn is convenient to the University of Oregon campus and downtown Eugene.
 Breakfast, lunch, and dinner for all Road Scholar Program participants are provided at a UO dining hall, which is noted for its high quality food and wide variety of healthy meal options.
 Bus transportation is provided to and from most scheduled Road Scholar Program events and activities that occur beyond an easy walking distance.